 What about markets where we are the dominant brand?

 Brand dominance in a local search market reduces but does not eliminate the speed-to-lead dynamic.
-Callers in acute emergency situations will always exhaust the fastest available option.
+Callers in acute emergency situations often reward the fastest credible option.
 If your dominant brand does not answer instantly, and a competitor does, you will lose a percentage of those leads regardless of your brand reputation.
 The stronger your brand, the more frustrating it is for callers when you do not pick up immediately, because their expectation of you is higher.

 How do we verify our actual speed-to-lead performance right now?